jarzabekpat/member-content-visibility/readme.txt

 The shortcode has only one parameter:
 - show: Determines the kind of user that is the content for.
 Possible values are: \"members\", \"non-members\".

-If you have Visual Composer installed, a new element will appear under the category \"Content\", when it is inserted you can choose if the content will be for members or non members
+If you have Visual Composer installed, an element called \"(non) Member Container\" will appear under the category \"Content\", when it is inserted you can choose if the content will be for members or non members

 [The plugin is available in Github](https://github.com/Webilop/member-content-visibility).
 We receive patches to fix bugs and translation files.